pathway-labs/realtime-indexer-qa-chat/README.md

 Clone this repository to your machine.
 Create a `.env` file under the root folder, this will store your OpenAI API key, demo uses the OpenAI GPT model to answer questions.

-You need access to a running Pathway Vector Store pipeline.
+You need access to a running Pathway Live Data Framework Vector Store pipeline.
 For this demo, a public instance is provided that reads documents in [Google Drive](https://drive.google.com/drive/u/2/folders/1cULDv2OaViJBmOfG5WB0oWcgayNrGtVs) and [Sharepoint](https://navalgo.sharepoint.com/:f:/s/ConnectorSandbox/EgBe-VQr9h1IuR7VBeXsRfIBuOYhv-8z02_6zf4uTH8WbQ?e=YmlA05).
 However, it is easy to run our own locally.
 Please see the [document store guide](https://pathway.com/developers/templates/docs-indexing) and also [Pathway Deployment](https://pathway.com/developers/user-guide/deployment/docker-deployment).

 Open a terminal and run `streamlit run ui.py`.
 This will prompt you a URL, simply click and open the demo.

 Congrats!
-Now you are ready to chat with your documents with updated knowledge provided by Pathway.
+Now you are ready to chat with your documents with updated knowledge provided by the Pathway Live Data Framework.

 ### Running with Docker